Are Online Signing Services Legal? What is Remote Commissioning?

 Identification

-Online notary services use video conferencing to verify the identity of the individuals involved.
-NotaryPro’s remote online notary platform adheres to strict identity verification standards and meets the necessary legal requirements to ensure the validity of your notarization.
+Our platform uses video conferencing to verify the identity of the individuals involved.
+NotaryPro’s remote online signing platform adheres to strict identity verification standards and meets the necessary legal requirements to ensure the validity of your document.

-While there may be some situation-specific exceptions, the following documents are not yet eligible for online notarization:
+While there may be some situation-specific exceptions, the following documents are not yet eligible for online signing with a notary:

 - Last Will & Testament (these must be physically signed – book our “Last Will & Testament” virtual witnessing service)